Buyer Guide

 • The first €85.430 of gains arising from the disposal of a house are exempted provided that the house is used by the owner for his own habitation for a minimum duration of 5 years (subject to certain conditions)

-• A new tax incentives package has introduced a full exemption of any future sale of immovable property acquired between the day the law is enacted and the 31st of December 2016 from the capital gains tax, provided that:
+• A tax incentives package was introduced and a full exemption from capital gains tax on any sale of immovable property acquired between 16th July 2015 to the 31st of December 2016, provided that:

 – The property has been acquired from an independent third party; and